 Ngā Taonga Pūoro

-In the meantime I have found the following to be of great value:
+In addition, I have found the following to be of great value:

 He Ara Puoro is a collaboration between Richard Nunns and Radio New Zealand where you can hear many of the instruments played by the master: He Ara Puoro